atingupta2005/DBT-Snowflake-Data-Engineering-Bootcamp/labs/day13/README.md

 * you see `dbt_project.yml` in the output

-If you do not, `cd` into the correct directory before continuing.

 ---

-## Task 1 — Add a PROD target to profiles.yml
+## Task 1 — Add a PROD target to `profiles.yml`

 In this course, “PROD” is simulated by writing to a different schema.

 * DEV schema: `OLIST_DEV`
 * PROD schema: `OLIST_PROD`

-You will configure both in `profiles.yml`.
+Same Snowflake account.
+Same database.
+Same warehouse.

+The isolation comes from writing dbt outputs into different schemas.

-### Step 1.1 — Locate your profiles.yml
+### Step 1.1 — Locate your `profiles.yml`

 dbt stores profiles outside the project by default.